 I grew up in Salem, Oregon.
-Our family moved to the Pacific Northwest from Iowa, where I was born, in the fall of 1976.
+Our family moved to the Pacific Northwest from South Dakota, in the fall of 1976.

 My first and favorite public school was Englewood Elementary School, the yellow brick building pictured below.
 Except for second grade, when I attended Washington Elementary, all of my formative years were spent there.
 I loved the place.

 Washington, on the other hand, was an unpleasant experience.
+Thankfully, I was only there a year.
 Standards were lower.
 The quality teachers and teaching I had witnessed at Englewood were strangely absent.
 I was forced to go because we had moved and the school boundaries mandated it.

 It was in high school that I found my voice.
 As a very introverted, nervous freshman, I auditioned for a part in West Side Story.

 There was a sheet of paper with three empty spaces.
 I had the nerve to write the name of the male lead, Tony, in the first slot.
 I was naive and totally unprepared for such a dynamic, heavy role.